 Public participation is provided in the approval process of hunting/fishing management plans.
 Draft plans are placed on the MEPA website for public comments/proposals; public hearings are held.
-But the public with few exceptions, such as expressing participate, a opinions meetings/discussions/conversations.
+But the public participate, with a few exceptions, such as expressing opinions meetings/discussions/conversations.
 For the development of necessary mechanisms to regulate this situation, the process of developing a new legal framework on regulating hunting/fishing has begun.
-Two public hearings were held regarding the draft Law on Hunting.277 Additional discussions are planned before the draft law is submitted to the Parliament of Georgia.
-The final draft version of the National Concept for Sustainable Fisheries has been developed,278 and public discussions with the interested public are planned before its approval.
+Two public hearings were held regarding the draft Law on Hunting.
+Additional discussions are planned before the draft law is submitted to the Parliament of Georgia.
+The final draft version of the National Concept for Sustainable Fisheries has been developed, and public discussions with the interested public are planned before its approval,

-Sustainable land management programs were developed with the public and stakeholders' involvement.279 Publicity of information on the development of state programs for the management of windbreaks and access to pastures was ensured, and citizens were involved in this process, along with awareness-raising activities about the programs.
-This information was disseminated on the official website and Facebook pages of the Agency280 and MEPA's website.
+Sustainable land management programs were developed with the public and stakeholders' involvement.
+Publicity of information on the development of state programs for the management of windbreaks and access to pastures was ensured, and citizens were involved in this process, along with awareness-raising activities about the